 At this point, your web designer will attend to the final details and test your web site.
 They will test things such as the complete functionality of forms or other scripts, as well last testing for last minute compatibility issues (viewing differences between different web browsers), ensuring that your web site is optimized to be viewed properly in the most recent browser versions.

 Once you give your web designer final approval, it is time to deliver the site.
 An FTP (File Transfer Protocol) program is used to upload the web site files to your server.
-Most web designers offer domain name registration and web hosting services as well.
+Some web designers offer domain name registration and web hosting services as well, or have recommendations as to where you can host your site.
 Once these accounts have been setup, and your web site uploaded to the server, the site should be put through one last run-through.
 This is just precautionary, to confirm that all files have been uploaded correctly, and that the site continues to be fully functional.

 This marks the official launch of your site, as it is now viewable to the public.